-There are several student-run clubs and professional organizations associated with the Wright State Department of Earth and Environmental Science, some of which are local and some of which are chapters of national groups:
+There are several student-run clubs and professional organizations associated with the Wright State Department of Earth and Environmental Science, some local and some national.

 Students for Earth and Environmental Sustainability (SEES)